A likelihood-based approach for cure regression models: Asymptotic results

 \begin{assumption} \emph{(I.I.D. representation)} Let $\varphi(X)$ be a vector-valued function such that $\mathbb{E}\{\| \varphi(X)\|^2\}<\infty$.
 Then there exists $\mu_C^\varphi (Y,\Delta, X)$ a zero-mean vector-valued function that depends on $\varphi(X)$, such that $\mathbb{E}\{\| \mu_C^\varphi (Y,\Delta, X)\|^2\}<\infty$ and

 \end{assumption}

 \quad

 Assumption \ref{reg_cure_ass_2} introduces mild standard regularity conditions on the cure regression model.
-In particular, Assumption \ref{reg_cure_ass_2}-\ref{ULLN_as_nor} allows the uniform law of large numbers and guarantees that the remainder terms in the standard Taylor expansion used to prove asymptotic normality for MLE are uniformly negligible.
+In particular, Assumption {\red \ref{reg_cure_ass_2}.\ref{ULLN_as_nor} yields} the uniform law of large numbers and guarantees that the remainder terms in the standard Taylor expansion used to {\red establish} asymptotic normality are uniformly negligible.
 Such an assumption on the complexity of the classes of first and second order derivatives of the functions in the model are satisfied by the standard parametric models such as logit and probit models.
-As an alternative to Assumption \ref{reg_cure_ass_2}-\ref{ULLN_as_nor}, we could impose condition (\ref{suff_c1}) and slightly stronger regularity conditions on the model $\mathcal{M}$.
-The details are provided at the end of the proof of Proposition \ref{prop_tcl}.
-A property as required in Assumption \ref{uclt_ass2} is very common in survival analysis and is related to the so-called \emph{Kaplan-Meier integrals} (cf.~\citet{stute96} and \citet{KMintegral_laan}).
-In the Appendix we provide several examples of models and estimators $\hat S_C$ for which Assumption \ref{uclt_ass2} holds true, namely Kaplan-Meier, conditional Kaplan-Meier, Cox proportional hazard, proportional odds and transformation models.
-In these examples, except for the case of the conditional Kaplan-Meier estimator, the weights $\omega_i=\omega(X_i)$ will always be set equal to 1.
+As an alternative to Assumption {\red\ref{reg_cure_ass_2}.\ref{ULLN_as_nor}}, we could impose condition (\ref{suff_c1}) and slightly stronger regularity conditions on the model $\mathcal{M}$.
+The details are provided in the proof of Theorem \ref{prop_tcl}.
+Furthermore, note that an asymptotic representation as required in Assumption \ref{uclt_ass2} is very common in survival analysis models with `nuisance' parameters which {\red may} belong to a space of functions. {\red In the Appendix (Section \ref{sec:unifiid}), } we provide details for many standard survival estimators: Kaplan-Meier, conditional Kaplan-Meier (Beran), Cox model, transformation model, and proportional odds model.

-In general, the expression of the function $\mu_C^\varphi(Y,\Delta, X) $ in Assumption \ref{uclt_ass2} depends on the joint law of the observations $(Y,\Delta, X)$.
-This function contributes to the asymptotic variance of our MLE $\hat \theta$ that, hence, will be different from the asymptotic variance of the infeasible MLE defined with $B^*( S_C)$ instead of $B^*( \hat S_C)$.
+In general, the expression of the function $\mu_C^\varphi(Y,\Delta, X) $ in Assumption \ref{uclt_ass2} depends on the joint law of $(Y,\Delta, X)$. {\red Furthermore, } this function contributes to the asymptotic variance of {\red our estimator $\widehat\theta$ proposed in (\ref{mle}) which}, hence, will {\red differ from that} of the infeasible {\red estimator} defined with $B^*(S_C)$ instead of $B^*(\widehat S_C)$.